 It's not enough to just exist in a community.
-We at the Department of Family Medicine continuously work to become contributing members of our CU Anschutz Medical Campus home and the communities that surround our home base.
+We at the Department of Family Medicine continuously work to become contributing members of our CU Anschutz home and the communities that surround our home base.

 Our faculty, staff, residents and students serve the people of Denver, Aurora, and surrounding suburbs in our clinics and hospitals.
 We also call these vibrant communities home.